Skip to Content

 Installing Board and Batten Without Removing the Baseboards

 I’m no stranger to creating my own DIY board and batten.
-Currently, I’m knee deep in a DIY built in bookshelf feature wall and trying to figure out what to do about the fact that my boards stick out over the baseboard like a sore thumb.
-I have two options; remove the old baseboard or find a way to blend the end of the boards with the old baseboard.
+Currently, I’m knee deep in a DIY built in bookshelf wall treatment and trying to figure out what to do about the fact that my boards stick out over the baseboard like a sore thumb.
+I have a few options; remove the old baseboards and replace them with something that matches better, add a small piece of molding above the old baseboards to sit the new boards on, or find a way to blend the end of the boards with the old baseboard.
 I’m sure you can guess by the title which one I chose.
-Let me show you a simple way to install board and batten or any wainscoting without removing the baseboards.
+Let me show you an easy way to install board and batten or any wainscoting without removing the baseboards.

 Installing Board and Batten Without Removing the Baseboards